Easy As Hacks Students Can Use To Save Serious Cash

 Close-up piggy bank

-1. Check if you’re entitled to receive Centrelink.
+1. Check if you’re entitled to receive Centrelink

-The Government offers a number of allowances to help students.
+The Australian Government offers a number of allowances to help students.
 You may be entitled to one or more.

 You may be eligible for Austudy.
 Austudy helps full-time students and apprentices aged 25 or more.
 You may be able to get Austudy if you are: